 The Tome of Magic Binder class is surprisingly popular considering the other 2/3s of Tome of Magic are the mechanically unplayable Truenamer and the mechanically odd Shadowcaster.

-In a similar vein, "Complete Psionic" is widely panned as the worst of the "Completes" line released for 3.5.
+In a similar vein, "Complete Psionic" is widely panned as the worst of the "Completes" line released for 3.5, and was particularly disappointing to many people who felt that 3.5 was the first edition to have done psionics right.
 However, one class in the book (the Ardent) is acclaimed for its balanced play, appealing flavor and unique approach to psionics.
 The Ardent would eventually be adapted to 4th Edition as a psionic class.

 When it was introduced in the late 80s, the Planescape setting brought with it exactly three new player races; the Bariaur — a usually Chaotic Good centaur-like race who were hairy humans from the waist up and large mountain sheep from the waist down, the Githzerai — the benevolent counterpart to the Githyanki, and the Tieflings — the several-generations-later result of crossbreeding between humans and fiends.
 Tieflings became one of the iconic races of Planescape, getting almost as many official Non Player Characters as humans, were massively popular with the fanbase, and even went on to get "kindred" species, such as the Tanar'rukks and Feyri (the orcish and elvish equivalents of tieflings).
 This culminated in tieflings being one of the first races to be playable in 4th edition.
 In comparison, githzerai are obscure and rarely seen, whilst only die-hard fans remember the existence of the bariaur.